tttao/nextjs-lambda/README.md

 # Step 1: build the lambda function using the provided Bash script, or Powershell script.

 It is not exactly a build, it only creates a zip file containing the Python file.
+The zip file is then used in the Terraform scripts.

 ```bash
 cd backend/lambda